thephpleague/factory-muffin/README.md

 ### The Facade

 The facade class (`League\FactoryMuffin\Facade`) should always be your main point of entry for communicating with Factory Muffin.
-It will dynamically proxy static method calls to the underline factory instance.
+It will dynamically proxy static method calls to the underlying factory instance.
 The other classes, including the factory class (`League\FactoryMuffin\Factory`), are not intended for direct public use.

 ### Factory Definitions